TheEvilShadoo/DigiTerminal/README.md

 # DigiTerminal
 DigiTerminal is a testing framework for the Digibutter 3.0 API, which allows for the automation of certain tasks on the digibutter.nerr.biz website.

-**Check out help.md for the requirements and installation instructions.**
+**Check out help.txt for the requirements and simple installation instructions.**

 ## Features
 - Logging registered users into digibutter.nerr.biz